Slave labor on United States military installations 1799–1863: Public outcry and petitions

 In the late 1820s public complaints and petitions to end enslaved labor on federal installations increased dramatically.
 This was reflected in the growth of movements like the American Colonization Society and abolitionism.
 During this same period, broadsides condemning the sale and keeping of slaves in the District of Columbia begin to proliferate.
 At the same time, the campaign for the Congress to abolish slavery in the nations capital became widespread.
-Abolitionist's attempt to galvanize public opinion began with the promotion of narratives of enslavement and freedom by former slaves.
+Abolitionists' attempts to galvanize public opinion began with the promotion of narratives of enslavement and freedom by former slaves.
 One of the earliest, by Charles Ball, a former enslaved shipyard worker at the Washington Navy Yard, who fought with Commodore Barney's flotilla during the war of 1812, authored A Narrative of the life and adventures of Charles Ball, a Blackman, published in 1837.
 Ball's story is one of the earliest and served as model for many others to follow.